 This Level 2 course is aimed at departmental line managers, Heads of Function, company directors and those responsible for ensuring organisational compliance with the GDPR.

-The data protection regulation commonly referred to as the ‘GDPR’, will come into force throughout the EU and EEA on May 25th, 2018.
+The data protection regulation commonly referred to as the ‘GDPR’, came into force throughout the EU and EEA on May 25th, 2018.
 This regulation is highly significant for any organisation who handles or monitors the personal data of individuals within the EU and EEA.

 The regulation aims to: